top of page

 Dear Friends,

-We currently provide education in English, IT and supplementary Khmer literacy and maths to several students from Bospo village.
-I am proud of what has been achieved for the children in my village.
-Education is the key to a successful future for all Cambodian children.
+I am proud of the progress we've made for the children in my village.
+Education remains the key to a brighter future for Cambodian children.

 Sun Saveth